maxwelld90/modelling/exploratory/cscw-markov/README.md

 At the moment, times are not being tracked, but if it is worth looking into later on, I will do so.
 I felt that working out a reliable way to track times was not worth the effort at this first pass.
 Like any other log, there's lots of weird scenarios that a simple script that tracks a start and end event can't reliably capture!

+## Basic Method
+To compute the values reported below, we took each of the

 ## Results
 Let's have a look at what I've found.
 A lot of it is to be expected, but interesting nevertheless.
 First, we'll have a look at the raw percentage values for interactions that take place over each component, and then move towards splitting these values up to construct a basic model showing the percentage likelihood of switching from one state to another.